mykhailoKrlKrk/my-taxi-service/README.md

 - Servlets & Jsp

 ## 🚀 Getting Started:

-**Important**
-You need to have this tools to use this application:
+**Important:** Ensure you have the necessary tools before proceeding:

-- Tomcat
+- Apache Tomcat
 - MySQL

-###To use this application you need to follow this instruction:
+  **To use this application:**

-1. **Fork this repository** and copy link of project
+1. Fork this repository and copy the project link.
-2. **Create new project** from Version Control
+2. Create a new project using Version Control in your IDE.
-3. Edit **ConnectionUtil.class** - configurate connection to your DB
+3. Edit the `ConnectionUtil.class` to configure your database connection.
-4. Create nessesary tables from **init_db.sql** file
+4. Create the required tables from the `init_db.sql` file.
-5. Install Tomcat and add to your project configuration **important** (do not forget to configure application path to “/”)
+5. Install Apache Tomcat and configure it in your project settings.
-7. Build your project before using lunching this command in terminal: 'maven clean package -e'
+6. Before launching, build the project using this terminal command: `mvn clean package -e`.
-8. run application!
+7. Run the application and explore its functionalities!